moloy900/toolesy/pages/Calculator/mobile-data-usage-calculator.md

       <li><strong>New Smartphone Users:</strong> Understand data consumption patterns and establish good habits from the start</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: How accurate are these data usage estimates?</strong><br>
+    <p><strong>How accurate are these data usage estimates?</strong><br>
-      A: Our calculator uses industry-standard data consumption rates for different activities and quality levels.
+      Our calculator uses industry-standard data consumption rates for different activities and quality levels.
 While individual usage may vary, the estimates provide a reliable foundation for plan selection.</p>

-    <p><strong>Q: Does 5G use more data than 4G?</strong><br>
+    <p><strong>Does 5G use more data than 4G?</strong><br>
-      A: 5G itself doesn't inherently use more data, but faster speeds may encourage more data-intensive activities and higher quality streaming, indirectly increasing consumption.</p>
+      5G itself doesn't inherently use more data, but faster speeds may encourage more data-intensive activities and higher quality streaming, indirectly increasing consumption.</p>

-    <p><strong>Q: How much data does background app refresh really use?</strong><br>
+    <p><strong>How much data does background app refresh really use?</strong><br>
-      A: This varies significantly by app, but typically ranges from 10-100 MB per app per month.
+      This varies significantly by app, but typically ranges from 10-100 MB per app per month.
 Social media and email apps tend to use more background data.</p>

-    <p><strong>Q: Should I get an unlimited data plan?</strong><br>
+    <p><strong>Should I get an unlimited data plan?</strong><br>
-      A: Only if you consistently use more than 20-30 GB monthly.
+      Only if you consistently use more than 20-30 GB monthly.
 Most users can save significantly with metered plans that match their actual usage patterns.</p>

-    <p><strong>Q: How can I accurately track my actual data usage?</strong><br>
+    <p><strong>How can I accurately track my actual data usage?</strong><br>
-      A: Use your carrier's app, built-in phone data tracking (in Settings), or third-party apps like GlassWire or My Data Manager for precise monitoring.</p>
+      Use your carrier's app, built-in phone data tracking (in Settings), or third-party apps like GlassWire or My Data Manager for precise monitoring.</p>

     <h3>The Science Behind Data Calculation</h3>
     <p>Mobile data usage calculations are based on established consumption rates for different digital activities:</p>